Cultural Programming and Ordinaire Extra !

 The Foundation offers a playful and creative program to extend the visit of the two exhibitions with family during each school vacation as well as initiation workshops throughout the year.

-For ages 12 and up.
+For ages 10 and up.

-For ages 11 and up.
+For ages 10 and up.

-Wood Workshop – Blunk Apprentices!
+Wood Workshop – Young Audience

-Family workshop, for ages 8 and up.
+Family workshop, for ages 8 and up

 Children must be accompanied by an adult.